roytang/blog/content/post/2020/03/covid19/index.md

 ### Saturday, April the 4th

-Today was relatively uneventful, thanksfully.
+Today was relatively uneventful, thankfully.

 As of tonight, we are at 3094 (+76) cases and 144 (8) deaths.
 Virus taking a weekend break?